vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 Social Security began as an insurance program.
-That’s still its official name, _Old-Age, Survivors and Disability Insurance Program._ It was not intended to be a retirement plan, paying more to those who contrib- uted more; it was intended to be a basic survival income for the old and disabled.
+That’s still its official name, _Old-Age, Survivors and Disability Insurance Program._ It was not intended to be a retirement plan, paying more to those who contributed more; it was intended to be a basic survival income for the old and disabled.
 However, the money power twisted it into a system that values those who work for money over those who work without.
 The people who choose high paying careers and work at least 35 years, get